benjamir/benjamir.github.io/_posts/2018-07-03-Automatically-Configured-Squid-Proxy-with-Network-wide-Autodiscovery-for-Debian-Package-Caching.md

 tags: Debian Network Squid Avahi
 ---

-I formerly used a manually configured Squid3 as a package cache from maybe a decade ago that had to be migrated to a new host and I after such a long time I prefer to re-understand what I hacked together and luckily I also stumbled upon the **squid-deb-proxy** and **squid-deb-proxy-client** -- I confess: I rather lazily trust that, than reread over the **loooong** list of squid parameters.
+In the past I used a manually configured Squid3 as a package cache that had to be migrated to a new host and I after not touching a setup for maybe decade I wanted to examine the squid config as a whole at first.
+After seeing what a time consuming endeavour that would have been, I luckily stumbled upon the **squid-deb-proxy** and **squid-deb-proxy-client** packages.
+And I confess: I rather lazily trust that, than reread over the **loooong** list of squid parameters.
-While I'm sceptical about infrastructure depending to much on automagical configuration (avahi-daemon) using these packages changed the replacement to a change within a few minutes.
+While I'm sceptical about infrastructure depending to much on automagical configuration (avahi-daemon) using these packages allowed the replacement within a few minutes.
 On top of that the packages usually don't interfere with any squid already in place (seperate instance and port).

 On the host serving the cache (here **squid**):